IMDb Data Analyzer

 plt.ylabel('IMDb rating')

-plt.title('How much do I agree with IMDb?')
+plt.title('How much do I agree with IMDb ratings?')

 plt.grid(color = 'blue', linestyle = '--', linewidth = 0.2)